 Hopefully this will be you soon, jus chilling out, taking in the sites of beautiful, albeit chaotic Barcelona!

-We really hope our Moving to Barcelona in 2023 an expat guide has been helpful.
+We really hope our Moving to Barcelona an expat guide has been helpful.
 You’ve maybe learned something new about this wonderful place, or it’s helped you to make your decision and you’re thinking of moving to sunny Barcelona!